The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 Here's where you can have a *really* simple event handler if you know how to delegate and use data attributes with each button.
 Think about what information would be helpful if it was stored *directly* on the button.
 Perhaps a property name?

 ## Why not add an onclick attribute?
 You could!
 And in more advanced frameworks like React, you would add an `onclick` attribute to the button.
 But in vanilla JS, it's better to use event delegation.
 The reason why is it's usually cleaner.
-Without a templating language it can get obnoxious to add a bunch of `onclick` attributes to your HTML.
+Without a templating language it can get obnoxious to add and manage a bunch of `onclick` attributes to your HTML.
 However, there is still a time and place for `onclick`s when things like cleanup and removing nodes comes into play.

 ## Step 9: Fetching the new pokemon
 ### Check for understanding